jdowner212/PointNet_SemanticSegmentation/README.md

 # PointNet_SemanticSegmentation
-This repository consists of the semantic segmentation portion of the original PointNet repository, converted to compatibility with Tensorflow 2.x.
-I've also added a 'myCloud' class and utility files for preparing data and visualizing results.

-I completed this project through the Interprofessional Program (IPRO) at Illinois Institute of Technology (IIT).
+I completed this project through the Interprofessional Program (IPRO) at Illinois Institute of Technology (IIT), which consisted of two phases:

 1. Collecting point cloud scans of IIT campus buildings using SiteScape, a LIDAR-equipped iOS application.
 2. Performing semantic segmentation on resulting data.